 WINE / CORKAGE

-A selection of Italian wine will be available for purchase during the class.
-If you would like to bring your own wine there is a $15 corkage fee.
+A selection of wines will be available for purchase during the dinner.
+Or bring your own wine with a $15 corkage fee.

 - We will do our best to accommodate dietary needs – please contact us before booking

 - No refunds after purchase.
 Exchanges permitted up to 3 days prior to the event.